Buying your first road bike is a pivotal moment in any rider’s cycling life.

 Aero road bikes

-Designed to slice through the air, aero bikes are stiff and efficient race machines which offer little comfort – such as the Trek Madone.
+Designed to slice through the air, the best aero bikes are stiff and efficient race machines which offer limited comfort.
 Expect an aggressive geometry, putting the rider in a long and low position, with a high level of integration, including an integrated stem, hidden brakes and internal cable routing.

 Road race and lightweight road bikes